Ashutosh876/realworld-backend/Readme.md

-user creates an account.
-user writes articles.
-user deletes an article.
-updates an article.
-user follows other users.
-user is followed by other users. user likes an article. user views an article. user comments on an article. user views global feed. user views his feed.
+userEntity creates an account. userEntity writes articles. userEntity deletes an article. updates an article. userEntity follows other users. userEntity is followed by other users. userEntity likes an article. userEntity views an article. userEntity comments on an article. userEntity views global feed. userEntity views his feed.

 APIs -